pypyr/pypyr/README.rst

       retry: # optional.
 Retry step until it doesn't raise an error.
         max: 1 # max times to retry. integer.
 Defaults None (infinite).
         sleep: 0 # sleep between retries, in seconds.
 Decimals allowed.
 Defaults 0.
+        stopOn: ['ValueError', 'MyModule.SevereError'] # Stop retry on these errors.
+Defaults None (retry all).
+        retryOn: ['TimeoutError'] # Only retry these errors.
+Defaults None (retry all).
       run: True # optional.
 Runs this step if True, skips step if False.
 Defaults to True if not specified.
       skip: False # optional.
 Skips this step if True, runs step if False.
 Defaults to False if not specified.
       swallow: False # optional.
 Swallows any errors raised by the step.
 Defaults to False if not specified.